 The most famous statesman of the time was Otto Von Bismarck.
 Bismarck engineered the unification of Germany through a lot of extremely ruthless and deceptive tricks, but he was so good at it that you can't help but cheer for the guy (though that may be disputable).
 He spend his later years juggling a complex alliance system in an attempt to keep the peace in Europe.
 Historians are divided as to whether he could have kept it up, but Kaiser Wilhelm II booted him out, so we may never know.
 He also made the famous prediction that the next war in Europe would start over "some damned silly thing in the Balkans".
 He was right.

 The other best-known characters of the period are, of course, the Kaisers.
 There were three.
 The first was Wilhelm I, a conservative old Prussian stalwart with magnificent whiskers who had fought in the Napoleonic Wars.
 His reign was dominated, politically, by Bismarck.
 Then came Friedrich III,note They were using the Prussian numbering for 99 days.
 A man of vague liberal sympathies (he quite admired Britain; he even married Queen Victoria's eldest daughter) he was struck down by cancer of the larynx and is a favourite of Alternate History.
 Finally and notoriously, Wilhelm II.
-A notoriously temperamental man with some major childhood issues concerning his arm defect who veered between liberal and conservative, strident militarism and sympathy for socialism, and, during the war that came to define his reign, defeatism and dreams of victory.note Also, serious Mommy Issues involving his relationship with Britain and British culture: unlike his father, who had a healthy respect for Britain, Wilhelm was at once awestruck and envious, hating his mother but also wanting to be British...and then hating them again because he could never be British.
-It's suspected that this obsession with Britain informed his focus on building up the German Navy.
-He fell out with Bismarck and dismissed him, and the rest of his reign was a succession of brief and unmemorable chancellors with himself as the real centre of gravity until during the war he was rendered irrelevant by the generals.
+A notoriously temperamental man with what we would now diagnose as ADHD and some major childhood issues concerning his arm defect, he veered between liberal and conservative, strident militarism and sympathy for socialism, and later defeatism and dreams of victory - in other words, he was a picture of the rather-divided German nation as a whole in one man.
+He also had serious Mommy Issues involving his relationship with Britain: unlike his father, who had a healthy respect for Britain, Wilhelm was at once awestruck and envious, hating his mother but also wanting to be British.
+He admired British power but at the same time resented what he felt was Britain's attempts to keep Germany "in the shade."
+He fell out with Bismarck and dismissed him, and the rest of his reign was a succession of brief and unmemorable chancellors with himself as the real centre of gravity until during the war he was rendered irrelevant by the generals who formed a military Junta and ruled the country 'on his behalf'.
+Interestingly Imperial Japan, with a constitution and government modeled on Imperial Germany's, also fell prey to a much less stable and rational military Junta in the 1930s which got a few tensof millions of people killed.

 It's sometimes called "the Second Reich", but that term was used by the Nazis as part of their warped view of history.
 "Bismarckreich", "Kaiserreich" and "German Empire" are the usual terms for the state (not "Deutsches Reich": this was the official name, but it was also the official name of Weimar Germany and Nazi Germany, as well as the short way to refer to the Holy Roman Empire, so its too unspecific.).